 In my twenties and early thirties, I worked as a social anthropologist.
 I loved the creativity of writing, but struggled with organising my ideas.

 In 2013 I began editing and translating academic texts alongside my main job.
 I started to notice the importance of quality editorial and translation work.
-Fast forward five years and I wanted a job with a decent work–life balance [spoiler: for me, this wasn’t academia].
+As my workload increased, I realised that I wanted to focus completely on writing, editing and translation.

 I have used this combination of skills to help lots of researchers and writers.
 I work mainly on topics that relate to the narrative arts and humanities (especially social anthropology and history), psychotherapy or Central Eastern Europe.
 My skills in German, Croatian, Czech, and elementary Hungarian uniquely qualify me for this.